ResponsiblyAI/learn/index.md

 This unique course also brings together students from four institutes: Boston University, Tel Aviv University, the Technion and Bocconi University with instructors and teaching assistants from each.

-**For Interested Instructors.** Fill out [this form](https://forms.gle/Wk4RqoCYBaLeVroM8) to receive updates about the release of the course materials.
-You can read more about the course in this [poster](assets/poster.pdf) from the Workshop on Co-Development of Computer Science and Law 2020 at DIMACS, Rutgers University.

 **Staff.**

 <div style="text-align: center;"><em>Instructors</em></div>